Analytix-Software-Tools/ftm-cloud/README.md

 $ python3 runtests --all
 ```

-# TO-DO
-* Attach default client to application
-* Override application client to be a database with test data that will be cleaned up

 # FastAPI and MongoDB Boilerplate

 A simple starter for building RESTful APIs with FastAPI and MongoDB.